mongodb/specifications/source/unified-test-format/unified-test-format.rst

   assert that the error does not contain any of the specified labels (e.g. using the ``hasErrorLabel`` method).

+.. _expectedError_errorResponse:

 - ``errorResponse``: Optional document.
-A value corresponding to the expected server-generated error response.
-The test runner MUST assert that the error includes a server-generated response that matches this value according to the rules in `Evaluating Matches`_.
+A value corresponding to the expected server response.
+The test runner MUST assert that the error includes a server response that matches this value as a root-level document according to the rules in `Evaluating Matches`_.

+  Note that some drivers may not be able to evaluate ``errorResponse`` for write commands (i.e. insert, update, delete) and bulk write operations.
+For example, a BulkWriteException is derived from potentially multiple server responses and may not provide direct access to a single response.
+Tests SHOULD avoid using ``errorResponse`` for such operations if possible; otherwise, affected drivers SHOULD skip such tests if necessary.

 .. _expectedError_expectResult: